The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

 2. What is "separation of concerns" and why does it matter as an application grows?
 3. In the context of an Express server, what logic belongs in a model vs. a controller?
 4. How do you structure a server directory to implement MVC?
-5. Why does a Model use `static` methods instead of instance methods?

 ## Key Concepts